ansys/pyensight/doc/source/calc_functions.rst

 ``Density(any parts, pressure, temperature, gas constant)``

-Computes a scalar variable which is the density :math:`\rho` , defined as:
+Computes a scalar variable that is the density :math:`\rho`.
+This function is defined as:

 :math:`\rho =\frac{p}{RT}`